GemHunt/CoinSorter/hardware/conveyors/Conveyors.md

-**Three types of conveyor ends have been used successfully:**
+﻿**Three types of conveyor ends have been used successfully:**
 * Motor end in ¾” MDF
 * Pulley end in ¾ MDF
 * Pulley end in ¼ MDF

-These pulleys built from ¾” frames have turned out way better than I thought they would.
-I first used 1mm thick belting at 100RP; this was a bit under powered.
-All the power is used to move the thick belts.
-It would move a full gallon of milk with no issues.
+These conveyors built from ¾” frames have turned out way better than I thought they would.
+I first used 1mm thick belting at 100RPM and this was a bit under-powered.
+All the power is used to move the thicker belt under tension.
+It would move a full gallon of milk(3+ kilos) with no issues.

 With the 0.15mm thick belting that is currently be used the motors can be smaller, especially if you put in ball bearings.